-Asia-Pacific faces a daunting spectrum of natural hazards and disaster risks which are linked to climate change and environmental degradation.
-These natural disasters and hazards are becoming uncertain and will increase in complexity and intensity.
+Asia-Pacific faces a daunting spectrum of natural hazards and disaster risks linked to climate change and environmental degradation.
+These natural disasters and threats are becoming uncertain and will increase in complexity and intensity.

 The poorest communities, minority groups living in remote places, and those living in slum areas in expanding cities are the most vulnerable, the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) stated in their Asia-Pacific Disaster Report 2019.

 The ESCAP is the United Nation’s largest aggrupation of countries cooperating to achieve inclusive and sustainable development.
-Composed of 53 member states and 9 associate members, and a regional think-tank, the ESCAP provides valuable economic, social, and environmental inputs to enhance regional cooperation.
+Composed of 53 member states and nine associate members and a regional think-tank, the ESCAP provides valuable economic, social, and environmental inputs to enhance regional cooperation.